camzillajs101/CloudBoost-docs-JS/README.md

-# For-Fun-Projects
+# CloudBoost-docs-JS
-A simple repository containing "For Fun Projects", or just things I created in my spare time.
+cloudboost docs.
+I had too much time on my hands when I created these.